Josephhtoo/EGL314-Team-B-Project-Space/README.md

 ![Capture](images/setup.jpg)
 ![Capture](images/server.jpg)
 ![Capture](images/phidget_setup2.jpg)
-Phidgets that control the LED, they are connected to a laptop
+Phidgets that control the LED, they are connected to a laptop on the rack
 ![Capture](images/keyboardled.jpg)
 The video on the monitors will show the keys that will be pressed by player 1 or 2 using the MIDI drumsticks.
 The red and green LEDs on the 2 keyboards will also light up to indicate the correct keys to press
 ![Capture](images/rack2.jpg)